kmlawson/japanese-empire-mo3335/assignments.md

 The essay for the course is worth 50% of the total coursework and has a limit of 5,000 words including footnotes.
 This is not an essay you research and compose in the second half of the semester and can expect a good grade for: it requires you to make progress on it throughout the semester.
 Narrow down an area of interest, read within this area of interest, isolate a few themes of interest, carry out further reading and analysis, and then proceed to write an essay which makes a convincing historical argument.

 Some class time in most weeks will be dedicated to discussing the essay.
 It is not uncommon for a student to change topics once or twice during the semester, as the feasibility of one topic or another is evaluated and the sources explored.
 My suggestion is that you answer two questions for yourself very early in your research: 1) Once you have a general topic or area of history you are interested in, think about what kinds of arguments or historical approaches have been applied to this area before that will serve as the starting point for your intervention?
 2) What kinds of primary sources do you have realistic access to for use in the essay.
-If you don't think you will be able to make good use of primary sources, you may write a historiographical essay but this will be expected to engage with a wider range of materials.
+Most first class essays will show an ability to carry out original research that includes use and analysis of primary sources, but students may choose to do a historiographical essay.

 ### Topics for the Essay